 8. Needle Rust

-Needle rust is a seldom seen disease of pine trees.
-It needs two different host plants to complete its life cycle, one a pine and the other an aster.
+Needle rust is a seldom-seen disease of pine trees.
+It needs two different host plants to complete its life cycle — a pine and an aster.

 Pine trees affected: Affected pine trees include, but are not limited to: